 |24 MP, APS-C Sensor||15.9 MP, Four Thirds Sensor|

 |5 shutter flaps per second||6 shutter flaps per second|

 |650 shots per battery charge||320 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||120 x 83 x 71 mm, 396 g|

 Body comparison: Canon 200D vs Panasonic G5

 The physical size and weight of the Canon 200D and the Panasonic G5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is notably smaller (12 percent) than the Canon 200D.
 Moreover, the G5 is markedly lighter (13 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the G5 are weather-sealed.